 Pungent.
 That’s the best way to describe the smell on the Zealand Trail as you approach the Beaver Ponds.
 They’re an essential part of the Zealand Valley ecosystem providing open space for migrating flocks of birds to land and rest while accelerating the decomposition of the trees and grasses they flood.
 I’ve never seen a beaver there, but their terraforming work has had a profound influence on the area.

-I was hiking in to the Zealand Hut for a quick snack before backpacking around the Wiley Range, a sequence of 3 four thousand footers that overlook Crawford Notch.
+I was hiking into the Zealand Hut for a quick snack before backpacking around the Wiley Range, a sequence of 3 four thousand footers that overlook Crawford Notch.
 I planned on climbing them from north to south, ascending from the east side by the A-Z trail and the following the ridge bagging each summit in turn.

 Autumn was in full swing in the Pemigewasset Wilderness as leaves fell around me like fresh snow.
-I’d slipped just slipped into “the zone”, where I stop thinking about myself and all my to-dos, when I spied a member of the Zealand Croo hiking towards me with a backboard on his back.
+I’d slipped just slipped into “the zone”, where I stop thinking about myself and all my to-dos when I spied a member of the Zealand Croo hiking towards me with a backboard on his back.
 We’d just had a big national holiday and I imagine he was hiking out some trash from the guests for a pickup.
 Except for early spring helicopter drops, all supplies and refuse from the huts must be carried in and out by the crew (spelled locally as “croo”) on wooden packboards weighing up to 80 pounds.

 “Philip Werner, what are you doing out here?”, he called out.
 My name is Chris.
 I was on one of your hikes a few years ago.
 I said, Mt Tom, right?
-“I was just looking at a picture of us both us few days ago”, I said, when we’d posed together for a summit shot.
+“I was just looking at a picture of us both us a few days ago”, I said, when we’d posed together for a summit shot.
 Back then, he’d told me his ambition was to join the AMC crew and it was nice to see that he was working in one of the huts.
-I detailed my trip plan, which included a stop at the Zealand Hut, and he said “When you get to the hut, tell them Chris said you can have a free baked good or soup.”
+I detailed my trip plan, which included a stop at the Zealand Hut, and he said: “When you get to the hut, tell them Chris said you can have a free baked good or soup.”
 I felt honored.
 The baked good of the day was carrot cake and I ate two large pieces when I arrived, leaving the crew a nice tip and payment for the second piece of delicious cake.

 I left the hut and hiked to the A-Z trail junction, a short distance away, which climbs up to the Willey Range, a series of three peaks named Mt Tom, Mt Field, and Mt Willey.
 It’d been many years since I’ve hiked this section of trail and I found that I’d forgotten a lot of it.
 It begins with a gradual climb through forest and over bog bridges, before becoming a rocky scramble near the Mt Tom/Mt Field col.